fenderdigital/flask-philo/documentation/source/db/postgresql-orm.rst

 Using multiple Postgresql databases
 -------------------------------------

-Flask-Philo allows you to connect to multiple postgresql database instances in the same application.
+Flask-Philo allows you to connect to multiple PostgreSQL database instances from the same application.

 To take advantage of this feature, simply add a ``DATABASES`` block in an application configuration file in ``src/config``.

-Here's an example of a configuration  that we use in some applications:
+Here's an example of a typical configuration file:

 ::